nigrosimone/ng-lock/README.md

 const myLockElementFunction: NgLockElementFunction = (): NgLockElementFinder => {
   /**
-   * @param self Is a component istance (in this example AppComponent).
+   * @param self Is a component instance (in this example AppComponent).
    * @param args Is a @ngLock() decorated function arguments (in this example onClick()).
    */
   return (self: any, args: any[]): Element => {